 i) No Member other than an Honorary Life-Member, Life-Member, Playing Member or an Ordinary Member shall be eligible to be a Trustee, an Officer, a member of the General Committee or to be present or to vote at General Meetings.

 The word ‘Member’ in these rules, shall, where the context so requires, be construed accordingly.

 ii) No person under the age of eighteen years of age shall be eligible for Membership, but persons under that age shall be eligible for election to Youth, Mini and Family Membership.

 iii) Clubhouse and Overseas Members shall be entitled to use the clubhouse facilities.

-iv) Student Members shall be over eighteen years of age and shall be in full-time attendance in third level education.
+iv) Student Members shall be over twenty years of age and shall be in full-time attendance in third level education.

 v) Mini Members shall be aged from six years to twelve years of age and youth members shall be from thirteen years and up to eighteen years of age.

 vi) Playing Members shall be those persons who are available for selection to play for the senior and junior teams on a regular basis (including any persons who may be temporarily unavailable due to injury).